 Picnicking on an island requires boat transportation, but it is a nifty centerpiece for your day on the water.
 Your boat rental staff can identify places to beach where the swimming is fine.
 Think ahead about what you’ll need—rarely will you find picnic tables or firewood on shore.
 Remember that you’re expected to leave your picnic site pristine, and pack out what you pack in.

 Hit the beach at one of SML’s two public options: SML State Park, Huddleston (540-297-6066) and SML Community Park, Moneta (540-483-9283).
 Both are great destinations for swimmers and sun-worshipers alike.
 Reasonable entry fees and generally uncrowded conditions make these ideal family kick-back spots.
-Lifeguards keep them safe and restroom facilities make it comfortable.
+Lifeguards keep them safe and restroom trailers for rent make it comfortable.
 Both parks have well-groomed hiking paths an easy walk from the beach, but you’ll want to wear shoes and sunscreen if you go walking.